 There are no doubt many nominees whom the committee could select for the Peace Prize — including Jared Kushner.
 And some who would even be worthy — including Stacey Abrams.

 But the significance of acknowledging a grassroots fight for justice that was centuries in the making (in a nation which — for all its flaws — continues to shape culture around the world) is too powerful to deny.

 It's time for real allyship.

-The protests that are being held in many American cities since the murder of George Floyd, Breonna Taylor and recently, Rayshard Brooks, have drawn a lot of support and solidarity not just in the U.S, but across the world in general.
+The protests being held in many American cities over the murder of George Floyd, Breonna Taylor, and Rayshard Brooks have drawn a lot of support and solidarity not just in the U.S., but across the world in general.